Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 Cambodia announced the fourth round of vaccinations on January 14, 2022, responding to the omicron variant, with high-risk groups among the first to receive the additional boosters.

 A non-peer-reviewed clinical study published on Feb.
 21, 2022, demonstrated that the 4th dose is safe and capable of recalling waned immune responses six months after the 3rd dose.
-However, greater suppression of the induction of overall Neutralizing antibodies (NAbs) and NAbs targeting the RBD was found in participants with stronger immune responses after the 3rd dose.
+However, more significant suppression of the induction of overall Neutralizing antibodies (NAbs) and NAbs targeting the RBD was found in participants with stronger immune responses after the 3rd dose.

 Hayat-Vax COVID-19 Vaccine